Bake to the roots

 10.5 oz.
 (300g) poppy seeds*

-2 1/8 cups (500ml) milk
+2 1/8 cups (500ml) milk (or plant-based alternative)

 1/3 cup (80g) butter

 4.2 oz.
-(120g) honey
+(120g) honey (from local sources)

 1 tsp. ground cinnamon*

 1.7 oz.
-(50g) (soft wheat) semolina
+(50g) soft wheat semolina*

 2 large eggs